DownQuark-Work/downquark.templateCore.BaseQuarks/Persistence/basequark-database/Demo.md

    > - NOTE: These _do **NOT**_ have to be **direct** descendants
 5. _that's_ why we need a graphDB

+- good example because the generated card (and their auto-increment `pk`) will have to exist in postgres _before_ the connection can be made in arango

 ### Maria

 > the aggregate